 - 1 large egg

-- 1 large egg beaten with 1 tsp of milk, for egg wash
+- 1 large egg beaten with 1 teaspoon of milk, for egg wash

 - Coarse sugar or granulated sugar to sprinkle on top of scones before baking (optional)

 - 1 ½ cups (180 g) powdered sugar

 - 1 teaspoon vanilla bean paste or vanilla extract

 - To remove excess liquid from your fruit, place diced strawberries on a paper towel lined quarter sheet pan.
 Place more paper towel on top of them and then place another quarter sheet pan on top.
 Let sit while you gather your other ingredients and start the scones.

 - Preheat your oven to 400°.
 Line a large sheet pan with parchment paper and set aside.

 - In a food processor mix flour, sugar, baking powder, and salt.
 Add the cold butter and pulse briefly until the butter is the size of peas - about 4-5 pulses.